Home | Sitemap | Contact | Staff Portal | Web Site Accessibility

 WHO YOU MAY SUE:

-The responsibility for filling out your Original Petition and Civil Case Information Sheet rests with you.
-For help with precinct information, please contact the Gillespie County Tax Assessor Collector, 830-997-6519, or visit our website at www.gillespiecounty.org and choose Precinct Maps then select Gillespie County JP Precinct Map, or see the precinct map in the Gillespie County Annex 1 Building.
+The responsibility for filling out your Petition and Civil Case Information Sheet rests with you.
 The filing fee is $51.00 and the service fee for certified mail is $12.35, for constable service, $75.00.
 A litigant is entitled to alternative methods of satisfying the court cost, subject to acceptance by the Court.
-If the defendant resides outside of Gillespie County, contact the Court for service fees of other counties.
+If the defendant resides outside of Gillespie County, contact the Court for service fees for that county where they reside or work.
+We need name and address to send information to for service.

-After the trial, either party may appeal the judgment by filing a Notice of Appeal with the Court, Appeal Surety Bond and a $10 transcript fee, within (21) twenty-one days from the date of judgment.
+After the trial, either party may appeal the judgment by filing a Notice of Appeal with the Court, and an Appeal Surety Bond, within (21) twenty-one days from the date of judgment.
 If the appeal is filed by the Plaintiff, the appeal bond amount shall be $500.00.
 If the appeal is filed by the Defendant, the appeal bond amount shall be two (2) times the judgment amount.
-Filing fees are required to the County Court.
+Filing fees are required for filing in the County Court.

 AFTER THE JUDGMENT: